The Freshman: The Murder of David Stukel

 After his release in 2014, Billy Sprinkle moved to Springfield, Illinois.
 He collects social security disability, possibly related to advanced hepatitis C and liver damage, which helps to pay his bills.
 He still drinks and is unable to maintain relationships.
 In fact, he disowned his own daughter after being released because she agreed to be interviewed for a book about the David Stukel case entitled “Fourteen” by Bill O’Connell (2007).
 Billy Sprinkle continues to claim innocence and fails to take responsibility for any of his actions.

-In many of the court documents filed by Sprinkle and Perroquet’s attorneys, the men both claim they were raised in abusive home riddled with alcoholism.
-Despite denying responsibility for David’s murder, the two sociopaths seem to suggest they are not culpable related to their upbringings.
+In many of the court documents filed by Sprinkle and Perroquet’s attorneys, the men both claim they were raised in abusive homes riddled with alcoholism.
+Despite denying responsibility for David’s murder, the two sociopaths seem to suggest they are not culpable related to their upbringing.
 However, many people are raised poor and suffer abuse.
 They do not attack and murder their peers.
 James Perroquet and Billy Sprinkles are sociopaths who had nothing better to do than attack someone they were jealous of.
 An innocent high school freshman lost his life in this senseless and tragic event.
 David Stukel’s father died at age ninety-six in 2022 and his mother still lives.
-She continues to keep her son’s memory alive as she wonders what his life might have been like.
+She keeps her son’s memory alive as she wonders what his life might have been like.